The Bulk Data Updater for Microsoft Dataverse and the Power Platform is a tool in the XrmToolBox to update and delete bulks of records in one action.

 A preview of the calculation, based on the first selected record, is shown below the calculation field.

-👉 Read all about the XRM Tokens 🔗.
+👉 Read all about the code XRM Tokens 🔗.

 Note – current version only works for targets of type string/text/memo.
 Work is getting for other types!